emberjs/rfcs/text/0673-deprecate-tryinvoke.md

 In the [Ember Deprecation Guide](https://deprecations.emberjs.com/) we will add the following text:

 Deprecate support for `tryInvoke` in Ember's Utils module (@ember/utils).
-In most cases, Function arguments should not be optional, but in the rare occasion that it is optional, we can use native JavaScript's [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) as a solution.
+In most cases, Function arguments should not be optional, but in the rare occasion that a Function argument is intentionally optional by design, we can use native JavaScript's [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) as a solution.
 Deprecating `tryInvoke` will help to reduce Ember API redundancy.

 Before: